RaysceneNS/rayscenens.github.io/_posts/2019-11-07-Howto-implement-queueCollector-Azure-Function-App.md

 ---
-title: How to implement the Queue Collector within an Azure function
 tags: [Azure]
 ---

-## How to implement the Queue Collector within an Azure function
+# How to implement the Queue Collector within an Azure function

 Here is a quick note to my future self.